-Calculate the yield moment M_y of the composite section using the equations provided in Appendix D of Section 6 in the Specification (Article D6.2.2).
-M_y is taken as the sum of the moments due to the factored loads at the strength limit state applied separately to the steel, long-term, and short-term composite sections to cause first yield in either steel flange.
+Calculate the yield moment $M_y$ of the composite section using the equations provided in Appendix D6 in the Specification (Article D6.2.2). $M_y$ is taken as the sum of the moments due to the factored loads at the strength limit state applied separately to the steel, long-term, and short-term composite sections to cause first yield in either steel flange.
 Flange lateral bending is to be disregarded in the calculation.